The Coding Limits of Robust Watermarking for Generative Models: Zero-bit Tamper-detection Codes

-These impossibility results do not depend on whether the decoder ever accepts any honestly generated codeword as valid.
-For instance, a code could be designed so that the decoder never outputs $\valid$ at all; it would trivially satisfy soundness (since random strings are always labeled invalid) and could still claim to detect tampering.
-Our theorems show that, even allowing for such ``incorrect” codes, soundness and tamper detection cannot both be satisfied at high tampering rates.
-This is why correctness is not assumed or required for our lower bounds.
+Notice that these impossibility results do not rely on correctness: nowhere in the proof do we use the requirement that an honestly generated codeword must be accepted as $\valid$.
+Even a degenerate scheme that never outputs $\valid$ would trivially satisfy soundness (since all random strings are labeled $\invalid$) and might still claim to detect tampering.
+The theorem shows that, at high tampering rates, such a scheme also cannot satisfy the $\cF^{\mathrm{ind}}_{\alpha n}$-tamper detection property.
+This is why correctness is not assumed in our lower bounds.

-\begin{remark} It's worth noting that the limitations described above are even more robust than they may first appear.
-First, suppose we relax our expectations for soundness, allowing the decoder to make mistakes on a constant fraction $\epsilon$ of random inputs, rather than insisting on negligible error.
-The underlying tension remains: once the adversary is able to tamper with a sufficiently large fraction of the codeword, the code can only be sound for a fraction $\epsilon$ of random strings if it tolerates a correspondingly large tamper-detection error—specifically, at least $(1-\epsilon)\big(1-\exp(-\frac{\delta^2 n}{3}(1-1/q))\big)$ for tampering rates $\alpha = (1-1/q)(1+\delta)$ and any $\delta \in (0,1)$.
-In essence, even a ``lenient" code, willing to make plenty of mistakes, still cannot robustly detect high-rate tampering.

-Second, these limits do not depend on the codeword length being fixed in advance.
-If codewords are allowed to be any length, the adversary can simply determine the length and tamper independently with the appropriate fraction of positions, and the same contradiction arises.
-The impossibility persists no matter how the codeword length is chosen.

-Taken together, these points highlight a fundamental barrier that goes beyond the classical bounds from error-correcting codes.
-Here, the impossibility is a direct consequence of trying to satisfy both soundness and strong tamper detection, even in the highly flexible messageless setting. \end{remark}

-\ifconf \paragraph{Supporting messages, error correction, and tight construction.} In~\Cref{app:message-codes}, we show that the bound on $\alpha$ of~\Cref{thm:impossible} also applies to secret-key codes with messages and to secret-key error-correcting codes.
-Moreover, in~\Cref{app:construction}, we present a simple and tight information-theoretic construction that matches the bound established in~\Cref{thm:impossible}.